 Our doctors may choose to perform your oral surgery by recommending you continue taking your medication as prescribed, change the dosage of your medication before your oral surgery, or stop the medication for a short time prior to your surgery.
 However, do not alter your medications or stop taking them without the advice of your prescribing physician.

 Call Our Office Today To Learn More

-We realize that you may still have some questions regarding oral surgery and blood thinning medications.
-That’s why we recommend you make an appointment with our doctors in their Glendale office.
+We realize that you may still have some questions regarding oral surgery and blood-thinning medications.
+That’s why we recommend you make an appointment with our doctors in their Pasadena office.
 This is the only way you will know if you can safely undergo oral surgery while on your blood thinning medications, or if medication changes need to be made prior to your surgery day.